HeleneFi/VisuializingStigmergy/README.md

 Visualization of Stigmergetic Project
 =====================================

+Stigmergy is a mechanism of indirect coordination between agents or actions.The principle is that the trace left in the environment by an action stimulates the performance of a next action, by the same or a different agent.
+In that way, subsequent actions tend to reinforce and build on each other, leading to the spontaneous emergence of coherent, apparently systematic activity.

+Stigmergetic projects have the following characteristics, that require both the whole and the 'traces' to be made visible, intelligible and actionable at the collective as well as the individual level:

 - Open architecture, asynchrone open research participation
 - People come and go and are never in phase.
 - Goal is real: Imagine, explore, learn, produce, build.